filby89/Kinect2StreamsRecorder/README.md

 ### /Face
 The face is saved in csv format with semicolon separators.
 Each row is associated to a detected face.
 Each row contains the following data:
-* 0: Relative time of the face frame
+* 0: Relative time of the associated body frame
-* 1: Relative time of the associated depth frame
+* 1: Relative time of the associated color frame
 * 2: Unix timestamp
 * 3: Tracking ID of associated body
 * 4: If the tracking is valid